realityexpander/How_to_program_from_ground_up/README.md

-# How to Program From The Ground Up with Minimal BS
+# How to Program From The Bottom Up (with Minimal BS)

 ## Table of Contents
 - [Introduction](#introduction)